SATS are OVER!

 We are looking forward to welcoming Mr Peter Thornes as the new headteacher of Livingstone.
 He is looking forward to his new role and we are excited for the great things he has in store for Livingstone in the future.

 Many thanks to Ms Lavender, our Assistant Headteacher and Special Educational Needs and Disabilities Co-Ordinator, who has kindly agreed to step into the role of Acting Headteacher and lead the school until Mr Thornes starts on 1st June 2018.

-Well done to the 'Golden Award Winners' from Years R,2,4 and 6 for the month of February, who received prizes in assembly for hard work and exemplary behaviour.
+Well done to the 'Golden Award Winners' this month, who received prizes in assembly for hard work and exemplary behaviour.

-A big well done to the Woodpeckers class who also presented information about our value of the month 'Love'.
+A big well done to the Owls class who also presented information about our value of the month 'Responsibility'.

 Dates for your diary!

 4/6/18 Back to School

 10/7/18 Year 6 Leavers Production (2pm and 6.30pm)

 13/7/18 Livingstone By The Sea (Puffins and Parrots)